Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data: Acknowledgments

 We would like to thank the DOE SLAC National Accelerator Laboratory Computing Division for their strong support in performing the large amount of simulations and repeated analysis used in the blank field study that were necessary for this work.

-YR gratefully acknowledges the hospitality extended to him during a visit to KIPAC, where this work was initiated.

 This research made use of APLpy\footnote{APLpy is an open-source plotting package for Python hosted at \url{http://aplpy.github.com}}.
-This research has made use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
+We acknowledge the use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration and the use of HEALPix \url{http://healpix.jpl.nasa.gov/} \citep{Gorski:2005aa}.